sutt0n/jira-update/README.md

 Jira Update
 ===========

-Notifies the user when a Jira issue assigned to you has been updated
+Notifies the user when a Jira issue assigned to them has been updated

 * Still a WIP